-Entering the city from Barcelona, you'll pass the Triumphal Arch of Berà, dating from the 3rd century BC, 19 km (12 miles) north of Tarragona; and from the Lleida (Lérida) road, or autopista, you can see the 1st-century Roman aqueduct that helped carry fresh water 32 km (19 miles) from the Gaià River.
-Tarragona is divided clearly into old and new by the Rambla Vella; the Old Town and most of the Roman remains are to the north, while modern Tarragona spreads out to the south.
-You could start your visit at the acacia-lined Rambla Nova, at the end of which is a balcony overlooking the sea, the Balcó del Mediterràni.
-Then walk uphill along the Passeig de les Palmeres; below it is the ancient amphitheater, the curve of which is echoed in the modern, semicircular Imperial Tarraco hotel on the promenade.
+Entering the city from Barcelona, you'll pass the Triumphal Arch of Berà, dating from the 3rd century BC, 19 km (12 miles) north of Tarragona; and from the Lleida (Lérida) autopista, you can see the 1st-century Roman aqueduct that helped carry fresh water 32 km (19 miles) from the Gaià River.
+Tarragona is divided clearly into old and new by Rambla Vella; the Old Town and most of the Roman remains are to the north, while modern Tarragona spreads out to the south.
+You could start your visit at acacia-lined Rambla Nova, at the end of which is a balcony overlooking the sea, the Balcó del Mediterràni.
+Then walk uphill along Passeig de les Palmeres; below it is the ancient amphitheater, the curve of which is echoed in the modern, semicircular Imperial Tarraco hotel on the promenade.

 Tarragona at a Glance

 Elsewhere in Catalonia, Valencia, and the Costa Blanca

 These are the top 25 trips we're looking to book right now -- and we hope you'll join us!More